bernardosulzbach/dungeon/CONTRIBUTING.md

 AGE: 22
 HEIGHT: 5' 11"

+NAME: Third Element
-...
+// ...
 ```

-Generates multiple objects, delimited by the key ``NAME``.
-Not all objects will have the same attributes, the only
+Generates multiple elements, delimited by the key ``NAME``.
-guarantee is that all objects will have a ``NAME`` field.
+Not all elements will have the same attributes, the only guarantee is that all elements will have a ``NAME`` field.